tzcorda/tzcorda.github.io/content/research/_index.md

 ### Public engagement

-Regarding my non-scientific writings, 30+ policy analyses can be found online, mostly on the websites of ISPI, Treccani, and the Italian Parliament and Ministry of Foreign Affairs.
+Regarding non-scientific writings, 30+ policy analyses can be found online, mostly on the websites of ISPI, Treccani, and the Italian Parliament and Ministry of Foreign Affairs.

-Dissemination of my work also includes interviews and written contributions to national and international media such as Africa Rivista, Formiche, Huffington Post, Radio24, RaiNews/TGR, al-Monitor, Atlantic Council, O’Globo, Ouagapress, PressTV, RT Russia Today, This Week in Africa, Yomiuri Shimbun.
+Dissemination also includes interviews and written contributions to national and international media such as Africa Rivista, Formiche, Huffington Post, Radio24, RaiNews/TGR, al-Monitor, Atlantic Council, O’Globo, Ouagapress, PressTV, RT Russia Today, This Week in Africa, Yomiuri Shimbun.

 Once upon a time, I was [Outbound Tamrida](http://tizianacorda.medium.com/)